|

 takes these 5 harps worth of parts home for a week, sanding 1 a day

-a fine toothed comb (or should I say a piece of fine sandpaper) and
+with a fine toothed comb (or should I say a piece of fine sandpaper)

-does his quality control thing.
-This has a direct relationship to the
+and does his quality control thing.
+This has a direct relationship

 Oh boy, spray day!
 Have